coinkite/connectrum/README.md

 - manage lists of Electrum servers in simple JSON files.
 - fully asynchronous design, so can connect to multiple at once
 - a number of nearly-useful examples provided
+- any  call to methods `blockchain.address.*` is converted into the more modern equivilent `blockchain.scripthash.*` transparently.
+Requires pycoin module.

 Examples
 ========